• Skip to primary navigation

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Although you may have time to prepare homemade beans and cook your whole grains, this list is for those days when you just don’t have the energy or willpower to make it happen.
+Although you may have time to prepare homemade beans and cook your whole grains, this list is for those days when you just don’t have the energy or willpower to do so.

 We all have days like this.
-I think even purists will find these products have all the nutrition that a whole-foods, plant-based cook needs although you might want to watch the sodium content.
-And, while many canned and packaged items are not whole foods, many do fit the bill for sticking to a plant-based diet.
+I think even purists will find these products have all the nutrition that a whole-foods, plant-based cook needs.
+Although you might want to watch the sodium content, so check the labels.
+While many canned and packaged items are not whole foods, many do fit the bill for sticking to a plant-based diet.

 If you're lucky enough to have one nearby, check out my list of plant-based foods from Trader Joe's to help you fill the pantry.

 You might also be interested in what else I recommend for stocking your pantry.
-This post, "How to Stock Your Plant-Based Pantry" includes everything and also a downloadable list of what I usually purchase every week.
+This post, "How to Stock Your Plant-Based Pantry," includes everything and a downloadable list of what I usually purchase weekly.

 "49 Plant-Based Vegan Recipes from Canned and Packaged Foods Article by Diane Smith of PlantBasedCooking.com"